AnTuo1998/CSE230_Project/README.md

 ### Project Description

 We plan to build a brick breaker game where players can smash overhead walls with a perpetually bouncing ball.
 Players are able to move a board to catch and deflect the ball upwards.
 The game ends when the ball hits the ground (the player fails to bounce back the ball with the board) or the time limit is reached.
+The players should attempt to destroy wall pieces as many as possible to achieve highest scores in the time limit.
 We plan to add some extra features based on the traditional brick break game.
 Based on our Google search, there’s no existing implementation of the game with the `Brick` library.

 <!-- ![Screenshot](pictures/brick-breaker.jpg) -->